-- and RID/RFA/Action Items have been addressed with the concurrence of the originators. - 4.
+- 2. A preliminary SRR agenda, success criteria, and instructions to the review board have been agreed to by the technical team, project manager, and review chair prior to the SRR. - All planned higher level SRR and peer reviews have been successfully conducted and RID/RFA/Action Items have been addressed with the concurrence of the originators. - 4.
 Programmatic products are ready for review at the maturity levels stated in the governing program/project management NPR. - 5.
-The following primary technical products for hardware and software system elements are available to the cognizant participants prior to the review: - a.
-Requirements for system being reviewed are ready to be baselined after the review and preliminary allocation to the next lower level system has been performed. - b.
-For projects and single-project programs, the SEMP is ready to be baselined after review comments are incorporated. - Other SRR work products (as applicable) for hardware, software, and human system elements have been made available to the cognizant participants. - a.
-Updated concept definition. - b.
-Updated concept of operations. - c.
-Updated parent requirements. - d.
-Risk management plan ready to be baselined after review comments are incorporated. - e.
-Updated risk assessment and mitigations. - f.
-Configuration management plan ready to be baselined after review comments are incorporated. - g.
+The following primary technical products for hardware and software system elements are available to the cognizant participants prior to the review: - a. \\Requirements for system being reviewed are ready to be baselined after the review and preliminary allocation to the next lower level system has been performed. - b. \\For projects and single-project programs, the SEMP is ready to be baselined after review comments are incorporated. - Other SRR work products (as applicable) for hardware, software, and human system elements have been made available to the cognizant participants. - a. \Updated concept definition. - b. \ Updated concept of operations. - c.
+Updated parent requirements. - d. \ Risk management plan ready to be baselined after review comments are incorporated. - e. \Updated risk assessment and mitigations. - f. \ Configuration management plan ready to be baselined after review comments are incorporated. - g.
 Initial document tree or model structure. - h.
 Preliminary verification and validation method identified for each requirement. - i.
 Preliminary system safety analysis. - j.
-Preliminary MOPS and TPM and other key driving requirements. - k.
-Other specialty discipline analyses, as required. - I. Updated cost and schedule estimates for the project implementation. - m.
-Updated documentation of Basis of Estimate (cost and schedule). - n.
-Updated Technology Development Plan. - o.
-Updated technology readiness that has been assessed and documented with technology assets, heritage products, and gaps identified. - p.
-Logistics documentation (e.g., preliminary maintenance plan). - q.
-Initial Human Rating Certification
+Preliminary MOPS and TPM and other key driving requirements.

-- definition at lower levels within schedule constraints. - 4.
-Interfaces with external entities and between major internal elements have been identified. - Preliminary approaches have been determined for how requirements will be verified and validated. - Major risks have been identified and technically assessed, and viable mitigation strategies have been defined. - The program/project has demonstrated compliance with applicable NASA and implementing Center requirements, standards, processes, and procedures. - 8.
-TBD and TBR items are clearly identified with acceptable plans and schedule for their disposition. - Software components meet the exit criteria defined in NASA-HDBK-2203, NASA Software Engineering Handbook.
+- The functional and performance requirements defined for the system are responsive to the parent requirements and represent achievable capabilities. - 2.
+The maturity of the requirements definition and associated plans is sufficient to begin Phase B. - The project utilizes a sound process for the allocation and control of requirements throughout all levels, and a plan has been defined to complete the requirements definition at lower levels within schedule constraints. - 4.
+Interfaces with external entities and between major internal elements have been identified. - Preliminary approaches have been determined for how requirements will be verified and validated. - 6.
+Major risks have been identified and technically assessed, and viable mitigation strategies have been defined. - The program/project has demonstrated compliance with applicable NASA and implementing Center requirements, standards, processes, and procedures. - 8.
+TBD and TBR items are clearly identified with acceptable plans and schedule for their disposition. - Software components meet the exit criteria defined in NASA-HDBK-2203, NASA Software Engineering Handbook. - Concurrence by the responsible Center spectrum manager that the program/project has provided requisite RF system data.